 For the Male Ectomorph

-If you are a lanky guy with long arms and small wrists then you are at a severe disadvantage for gaining muscle.
+If you are a lanky guy with long arms and small wrists then you are at a severe disadvantage in gaining muscle.
 As a fellow ectomorph, I have a few thoughts on the subject.

 The Ectomorphs Dilemma – What it means to be an ectomorph that desires both muscle and being lean.